Love and Leashes: Reception

-The review aggregator website Rotten Tomatoes reported a 80% approval rating, based on 5 reviews with an average rating of 6.20/10.
+The review aggregator website Rotten Tomatoes reported an 80% approval rating, based on 5 reviews with an average rating of 6.20/10.

 Kim Junmo writing for OhmyNews stated that the film has a message and the attributes of a romantic comedy.
 Kim wrote, "as it is a story about the minority taste of BDSM, the difference between likes and dislikes is a limitation of this film."
 Kim opined, "the barrier to entry is high.
 Above all, scenes containing BDSM's actions are the core of sympathy between the two main characters, but it is difficult to universally provide emotional pleasure, catharsis, and excitement."
 Kate Sánchez rated the film with 8.5 out of 10 and wrote, "Love and Leashes is sweet and sensual.
 It's a wholesome look at boundaries and love while also taking time to explore kink in a context that doesn't treat it as something dangerous or abnormal... one of the best representations of kink I've seen in a film."
 Ricardo Gallegos of La Estatuilla praised the performances of Seohyun and direction stating, "Park Hyun-jin does a good job of weaving the threads of the story together and adding a touch of respectful humor to the story's development."
 Concluding Gallegos wrote, "Although "Amarrados al amor" manages to use classic and conventional elements of the romantic comedy genre, it stands out thanks to its sweet handling of the central relationship, the sensuality that it transmits in its exploration of sexual freedom and its honest intentions to inform and break taboos."

 James Marsh of the South China Morning Post rated the film with 3 out of 5 stars and praised the performances of lead pair writing, "Seohyun and Lee Jun-young deliver sweet and wholesome performances".
 Marsh opined that the film has made "efforts to normalise BDSM and erase its stigma," and it has come out as "a sweet and well-meaning workplace romance".
 March concluded "Love and Leashes is a commendable effort to lift the blindfold on a stigmatised subculture, albeit without the reward of any lasting gratification."